 In accordance with the Paperwork Reduction Act of 1995, (44 U.S.C.
 Chapter 35), the order's information collection requirements have been previously approved by the Office of Management and Budget (OMB) and assigned OMB No. 0581-0178, Vegetable and Specialty Crops.
 No changes in those requirements as a result of this action are necessary.
-Should any changes become necessary, they will be submitted to OMB for approval.
+Should any changes become necessary, they would be submitted to OMB for approval.

-This final rule establishes the salable quantities and allotment percentages of Class 1 (Scotch) spearmint oil and Class 3 (Native) spearmint oil produced in the Far West during the 2012-2013 marketing year.
-Accordingly, this action will not impose any additional reporting or recordkeeping requirements on either small or large spearmint oil producers or handlers.
+This proposed rule would establish the salable quantities and allotment percentages of Class 1 (Scotch) spearmint oil and Class 3 (Native) spearmint oil produced in the Far West during the 2012-2013 marketing year.
+Accordingly, this proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large spearmint oil producers or handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-Furthermore, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this final rule.
+Furthermore, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this proposed rule.